I didn’t really think I was up for this job.

-We would all like to have their kids watched in such a way that the bee-watcher in Dr. Seuss looks HARMLESS.
+We’d all like to have their kids watched in such a way that makes the bee-watchers in that old Dr. Seuss book seem HARMLESS.

-I realize that maybe some people like being watched.
-They have an “oh yeah, well if you’re gonna watch me, then I’ll watch you right back” type of attitude.
-And then others who are watched want to go crawl into a very dark cave…on a little island far far away that no one has ever heard of.
-Maybe the island Napoleon died on.
-But people already know about that one.
-Oh well.
+Some people like being watched.
+They have an “If you’re gonna watch me, then I’ll watch you right back” type of attitude.
+Others who are watched want to go crawl into a very dark cave…on a little island far far away that no one has ever heard of.

-Then there’s the part that I’m just a normal t-shirt and jeans girl.
-And then for special occasions I pull out my “good” t-shirt and jeans…and then for weddings and things I have even better jeans.
+I’m just a normal t-shirt and jeans girl.
+For special occasions I pull out my “good” t-shirt and jeans…and then for weddings and things I have even better jeans.
 (Just kidding)

-But, I think I won the Pastor jack-pot.
-(I think that’s a real thing).
+That’s okay though, because I think I won the Pastor jack-pot.
 God gave me Michael, who lets me be me.
 Even though that means being married to a casual, jeans wearing, rebel-type pastor’s wife.
 He has let me find my little place at church and encourages me and cares for me.
 Like a best friend.
 God knew what I needed.